-Naming Spain’s most beautiful villages is a daunting task, given the size of the country and all the amazing little places there are to see.
-Instead, I’ve given myself the (still difficult) task of listing some of the most picturesque villages in Andalucía!
-During my year in Almería I was lucky enough to travel much of the southern part of Spain, and visit many of Spain’s most beautiful villages there, from beachside towns to mountain hamlets.
-There are so many beautiful places in Spain and this area, especially Granada and Seville, but I find myself drawn to the Spanish villages more often than the big cities.
+During my year in Almería I was lucky enough to travel much of the southern part of Spain, and visit many of Andalucía’s most beautiful villages there, including the famous white villages, from beachside towns to mountain hamlets.
+There are so many beautiful places in Spain and this area, especially Granada and Seville, but I find myself drawn to the Andalucían villages more often than the big cities.

 Here’s my list of the best villages to visit in Andalucía.